 Read the statute that created the Lake Protection and Restoration Fund HERE.

-UPDATE: This bill received incredible public support, with more than 120 people testifying in favor and just 10 speaking against.
-The work session is scheduled for Wednesday April 12th at 1:00 and we will update with news after that.
+UPDATE: This bill received incredible public support, with more than 120 people testifying in favor and just 10 speaking against, but ultimately the bill was voted majority ought-not-to-pass.